kushymittal/Reading-List/README.md

 - [ ] When Einstein Walked with Gödel: Excursions to the Edge of Thought, Jim Holt
 - [ ] How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life, Scott Adams
 - [ ] High Output Management, Andrew S. Grove
-- [ ] Measure What Matters, John Doerr
+- [ ] Measure What Matters, John E. Doerr
 - [ ] American Gods (American Gods, #1), Neil Gaiman
 - [ ] The Honest Truth About Dishonesty: How We Lie to Everyone - Especially Ourselves, Dan Ariely
 - [ ] The Rational Optimist: How Prosperity Evolves, Matt Ridley
 - [ ] Swipe to Unlock: The Primer on Technology and Business Strategy, Parth Detroja
+- [ ] Naked Statistics: Stripping the Dread from the Data, Charles Wheelan
 - [ ] Finite and Infinite Games: A Vision of Life as Play and Possibility, James P. Carse
 - [ ] Leaders Eat Last, Simon Sinek
 - [ ] Storm Front (The Dresden Files, #1), Jim Butcher